Flamekebab/picture_this/README.md

 Rewritten by Flamekebab (as I'm not Cori!):

-1. Bugfixing
+1. More unit tests
 2. Tagging?
+3. Sort out the CSS
-3. Private images?
+4. Private images?
-4. Pagination and lazy loading?
+5. Pagination and lazy loading?

 ## About the developers :woman_technologist: